-What can I do with a degree/certificate in Paralegal Studies?
+What can I do with a degree or certificate in paralegal studies?

 Paralegals work with attorneys to provide legal services to clients.
 Paralegals may: draft legal documents, correspondence, and reports; investigate, research, analyze and organize case information; assist with legal research, and perform office support tasks in a legal office.